tweksteen/burst/doc/http.rst

   .. attribute:: reason

     The reason.
-For instance, "Not Found"
+For instance, "Not Found".

   .. attribute:: http_version

     The version.
-For instance, "HTTP/1.1"
+For instance, "HTTP/1.1".

   .. attribute:: headers

     List of couple containing the headers.

-  .. attribute:: content
+  .. attribute:: raw_content

     The content returned by the server.
 It could be compressed or chunked.

-  .. attribute:: readable_content
+  .. attribute:: content

     Decoded content, as displayed by your browser.

   .. attribute:: cookies

     A python cookie, see http://docs.python.org/library/cookie.html.
 This
     attribute is read-only, based on the :attr:`headers`

   .. method:: raw()

-     Return the full response including headers and content.
+    Return the full response including headers and raw_content.

   .. method:: preview()

     Start your browser on a static dump of the response.

+  .. method:: view()

+    Start your editor on the response.

   .. method:: extract(field)

-     extract information on the request.
-See RequestSet.extract
+    Extract information on the request.
+See :func:`~http.RequestSet.extract`

 .. class:: RequestSet([reqs=None])

-  RequestSet is just an easy way to group request.
-It basically behave like a list.
-You can access element at a specific index with the `[]` operator.
+  RequestSet is just an easy way to group some :class:`~http.Request`.
+It behave like a list.
+You can access element at a specific index with the `[]` operator. `append`, `extend`, `pop`, `+` will behave as
-  The main methods are:
+  expected.

-  .. method:: filter(**kwds)
+  .. method:: filter(predicate)

-    Filter the RequestSet according to some conditions and return a new RequestSet containing only the request matching all the conditions.
-For instance, to filter by hostname, you can use `rs.filter(hostname='phrack.org')`.
+    Filter the RequestSet according to the supplied predicate.
+For instance, to filter by hostname, you can use ``rs.filter(lambda x: x.hostname == "phrack.org")``.
+    To filter the requests which response's content matches a regular expression:
+    ``rs.filter(lambda x: re.search(r'Error', x.response.content))``

-  .. method:: extract(arg)
+  .. method:: extract(arg, from_response=None)

-    Base on the same idea as filter, it returns a specific attribute for all the request.
-For instance, `rs.extract("hostname")`
+    Returns a specific attribute for all the requests.
+For instance, ``rs.extract("hostname")``.
+It will look up the argument in the request's attribute, URL paramaters, POST content, cookies, response attributes and response cookies, in this order.
+If only the response should be looked up, set `from_response` to `True`.

-  .. method:: __call__()
+  .. method:: ()

     Make all the requests contained in the RequestSet only if they are all using the same host and port.
 An exception is raised if it is not the case.

+  .. method:: cmp(i1, i2)

+    Start your :attr:`~conf.Configuration.diff_editor` with the two
+    requests at index `i1` and `i2`.

-  .. method:: save(name)
+  .. method:: cmp_response(i1, i2)

-    Save the request set.
-Use load(name) to load it.
+    Start your :attr:`~conf.Configuration.diff_editor` with the two
+    responses of the requests at index `i1` and `i2`.

+.. function:: create(url)

+  aliased `c`

+  Create a :class:`~http.Request` based on a URL.
+For instance ``c("http://www.phrack.org")``.
+Some headers are automatically added to the request (User-Agent, Accept, Accept-Encoding, Accept-Language, Accept-Charset).

+.. function:: compare(r1, r2)

+  aliased `cmp`

+  Start your :attr:`~conf.Configuration.diff_editor` with the two requests or responses side by side.

+.. data:: history

+  History is a :class:`RequestSet` which contains all the requests made through Abrupt.
+To turn it off, set :attr:`~conf.Configuration.history` to False.